 - scenario 3: two users communicate and one of the users is connected to PSTN/ISDN (UE-MGCF).
 This scenario can be seen as part of basic communication and requires no SIP signalling; or

 - scenario 4: two users communicate directly with each other without involving an AS in the signalling path and without involving an AS in the media path (UE-UE).
-This scenario is out of scope of the present document.
+This scenario is out of scope of the present document or

+- scenario x: two users are communicating with an AS in the signalling and media path, and the video announcement is played to the originating UE at the same time with audio conversation; or

+- scenario y: two users are communicating with an AS in the signalling and media path, and the video announcement is played to the terminating UE at the same time with audio conversation.